bazbt3/raspberry_pi_setup/README.md

 ## How?

-In general terms I intend to creat an as-yet-to-be-determined number of shell scripts driven by cron jobs, which:
+In general terms I intend to create an as-yet-to-be-determined number of shell scripts driven by cron jobs, which:

 * Use the git command line to pull the blog repo from GitHub,
 * Use the Jekyll static web site generator to build it locally,